DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 :movie_camera:[VIDEO TUTORIAL AVAILABLE!](https://youtu.be/bEuBKB7eqmk)
 - Now that you have detections (which are saved as a pickle file, not h5, btw), we need to assemble and track the animals.

 First, you need to convert detections to tracklets.
-This step have several tracker types (`track_method`), and we recommend testing which one works best on your data.
+This step has several tracker types (`track_method`), and we recommend testing which one works best on your data.

 ```python
 deeplabcut.convert_detections2tracklets(path_config_file, ['videofile_path'], videotype='mp4',
                                                     shuffle=1, trainingsetindex=0, track_method='')
 ```

 Secondly, you have the option to refine the tracklets.
 You can fix both "major" ID swaps, i.e. perhaps when animals cross, and you can micro-refine the individual body points.
 You will load the `...trackertype.pickle` file that was created above, and then you can launch a GUI to interactively refine the data.
 This also has several options, so please check out the docstring.
-Upon saving the refined tracks you get an `.h5` file (akind to what you might be used to from standard DLC.
+Upon saving the refined tracks you get an `.h5` file (akin to what you might be used to from standard DLC.
 You can also load (1) filter this to take care of small jitters, and (2) load this `.h5` this to refine (again) in case you find another issue, etc!

 ```python
 deeplabcut.refine_tracklets(path_config_file, pickle_or_h5_file, videofile_path, min_swap_frac=0.0, min_tracklet_frac=0.0, trail_len=50)
 ```

-### Once you have analzyed video data:
+### Once you have analyzed video data:

 Firstly, Here are some tips for scaling up your video analysis, including looping over many folders for batch processing: https://github.com/AlexEMG/DeepLabCut/wiki/Batch-Processing-your-Analysis